warmCabin/mm2ghost/README.md

 A ghost is a playback of your actions that runs along through the level with you.
 They often pass through things and interact with invisible obstacles, much like, well, a ghost.
 They are common in racing games for time trials, and they serve as an extremely intuitive comparison for speedrunning as well.
-amaurea  was the first person to apply such a concept to speedrunning.
+amaurea  was the first person to apply such a concept to speedrunning, in the game Super Mario World.
 This script is a version of that idea for Mega Man 2.

 A ghost is somewhat like a movie file, but instead of storing inputs to be fed to the emulator, it stores a series of "savestates" to be drawn to the screen.
 Each "savestate" is in reality a few bytes of information that I need to properly draw Mega Man.
-More details on this format in format spects v0.txt
+More details on this format can be found in format spects v0.txt

 Note that these aren't intended to be perfect emulations of the game's behavior--in particular, Mega Man's running frame will often be out of sync.
 Ghosts are rather intended to provide a "close enough" imitation of a run to help you make